dion797/IRS-RS-2019-03-09-IS01PT-GRP-Thor-Petrol_Station_Route_Optimizer/README.md

 ### [ 2 ] To run the system in other/local machine:
 ### Install additional necessary libraries.
 This application works in python 2 only.

-> $ sudo apt-get install python-clips clips build-essential python-dev python-pip python-django
+> $ sudo apt-get install python-clips clips build-essential python-dev python-pip python-django python-tk

 > $ pip install pyclips